mhosseinsafi/lotide/README.md

 * `function1(countLetters)`: The function should take in a sentence (as a string) and then return a count of each of the letters in that sentence.

 * `function1(countOnly)`: This function should take in a collection of items and return counts for a specific subset of those items.
 It won't count everything.
 In order to decide what to count, it will also be given an idea of which items we care about and it will only count those, ignoring the others.

+* `function1(flatten)`: This function takes an array as input and returns a new array with all the elements flattened.
+Here's how the code works.